-Beginning with the closure sample and the services sector (G-U) we see earnings losses of just under &10,000 (33%) in the time period following displacement, while those in the industry (B-E) group experience losses of over &16,000 (35%).
+Beginning with the closure sample and the services sector (G-U) we see earnings losses of just under $\in 10,000$ (33%) in the time period following displacement, while those in the industry (B-E) group experience losses of over $\in 16,000$ (35%).
 Earnings losses appear to recover quickly and even surpass their pre-displacement level for those in services sector (G-U).
 The confidence intervals associated with the services sector are also narrower than industry sectors.
 For the industrial sectors (B-E), an initial recovery is not sustained and begins to fall again after t=3.

 Turning to the mass-layoff sample, we observe greater losses, as well as greater variability in losses relative to the closure sample.
 As highlighted earlier, the mass-layoff sample is smaller.
 However, we do see a different trend by sectoral grouping here with those in the services sector experiencing greater losses than the industry (B-E) group (75% and 65% respectively).
 As noted earlier, Hijzen et al. (2010) report that the losses of those displaced from the services sector are slightly greater than the losses of those displaced from manufacturing.
 Our results for the mass-layoff sample are similar.
-On the other hand in the closure sample, those displaced from the services sectors experience smaller losses relative to those displaced from the industry sectors (B-E).
+On the other hand in the closure sample, those displaced from the services sector sector sector sector sector sector sector from the service sector sector the industry sectors (B-E).
 So it appears workers in the services (G-U) sector are less adversely impacted by displacement due to closure rather than mass-layoff.